jasonokorie/MarketResearchAgent/README.md

 Built with ❤️ using LangChain and Google Gemini

-Inspired by best practices in prompt engineering and stateful LLM orchestration
+Inspired by Google Developer Club's MedicalAgent for prompt engineering and stateful LLM orchestration

 Next ideas: